NuninhoSousa25/BG-remover-for-3dgs/README.md

 need better logging and error handeling

+foreground and background ajustmets are not working, when i change model, i dont belive it uses the new model in the preview

 ui needs scroll for the panels , and preview needs better control and sensitivity  currently is too laggy and sensitive